AbhayKaushik/AbhayKaushik.github.io/_posts/2019-07-31-automating-image-scraping.markdown

 ```
 Changes I made are:

-- Added the libraries to the script (I was developing in a jupyter, so I noticed it later :P)
+- Added the libraries to the script (I was developing in a Jupyter, so I noticed it later :P)
 - Reversed the response list (old blogs were coming up on top.)

-    NOTE: I later realized that I was web scraping from reddit where posts were ordered according to their popularity, so it was bound to change.
+    NOTE: I later realized that I was web scraping from the reddit page where posts were ordered according to their popularity, so it was bound to change.
     The fix : shift to new sorting instead of the popularity sorting!
     ```python
     response = requests.get('https://www.reddit.com/r/comics/new/')